 When foreigners visit a WFP hot-meals site, the pots are always full and the centers teem with people.
 Once the visitors leave, things change, as the experience at a feeding center called Hodan illustrates.

-During an official visit, Sorrdo, a local aid group acting for WFP, made 20 large pots of porridge for lunch.
+During an official visit, Sorrdo, the local aid group acting for WFP, made 20 large pots of porridge for lunch.
 But a Somali woman with whom the AP kept in touch said that on ordinary days only nine to 13 pot loads were made.
 WFP said the Hodan site was feeding 7,000 people a day.
 But when the AP made an unannounced visit last month, a flustered supervisor said only 3,000 were being fed.

 Another Somali woman, Halimo Mukhtar, said she sometimes saw supervisors at Hodan selling cart loads of supplies to traders to feed to livestock.